2023 Most Popular Online Criminology Schools in Florida

 Check out the online criminology programs at these schools if you want to attend one of the most popular in Florida.

 Our 2023 rankings named University of South Florida - Main Campus the most popular online school in Florida for criminology students.
-Located in the large city of Tampa, USF Tampa is a public school with a fairly large student population.
+Located in the large city of Tampa, USF Tampa is a public college with a fairly large student population.

 The average amount in student loans that criminology majors at USF Tampa take out is $22,424.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $227.